jamesscottbrown/respacer/README.md

 The `repositionLineSegments()` function is used to reposition objects which **do** have individual widths.

-`repositionLineSegments(data, width, minSpacing, oldPositionName, widthName)`
+`repositionLineSegments(data, width, minSpacing, oldPositionName, widthName, newPositionName)`

 | Name              | Type   | Default | Description                                                                                                                   |
 | ----------------- | ------ | ------- | ----------------------------------------------------------------------------------------------------------------------------- |